-6 Summary and Conclusions
+7 Summary and Conclusions

-In this paper, we construct a state-dependent pricing model with idiosyncratic productivity variation.
-With only small menu costs, two parameterizations of the model are capable of matching many of the facts that have recently been uncovered concerning firms' pricing behavior.
+Within the confines of a standard DSGE model, we append a state-dependent pricing structure with idiosyncratic productivity variation.
+Employing small fixed costs of price adjustment, two parameterizations of the model are capable of matching many of the facts that have recently been uncovered concerning firms' pricing behavior.
 In particular, not only do they match the distribution of price changes, they also match the moderate degree of stickiness, measured by average price duration.
 Further, the dispersion in productivity across firms needed by the models to account for the size and dispersion of price changes in the data does not seem overly large when looked at through the lens of the plant productivity literature.
 Also, the aggregate hazard functions generated by the benchmark models are rather flat, which is consistent with the data.
 This result occurs despite the fact that conditional on productivity, all hazards are upward sloping, a feature that appears to be consistent with micro-hazard data from the Japanese CPI and U.S. scanner data.
 We are able to trace out the way that aggregation works in our model and show that flat hazards are a feature of the dispersion and persistence of idiosyncratic productivity shocks.
-Additionally, our models are consistent with the size of prices changes and the time since the last price change being uncorrelated.
+Additionally, our models are consistent with the autocorrelation of price changes and with the lack of correlation between size of a price change and time since the last price change.

-Despite the relatively high degree of steady-state price flexibility in our model, there is moderate nonneutrality of monetary disturbances in the less flexible benchmark and significant nonneutrality in the more flexible benchmark.
+Despite the relatively high degree of steady-state price flexibility in our model, there is significant nonneutrality of monetary disturbances.
 There is also substantial persistence in response to shocks.
 From our pricing decompositions, it is clear that state-dependence plays an important role in the way monetary shocks propagate in the model.
-Our analysis also reinforces Cabellero and Engel's (2007) suggestion that steady-state stickiness and dynamic persistence are not as closely related in state-dependent models as is time-dependent models.
-As well, we confirm the analysis in Karadi and Reiff (2014), who indicate that "without direct information on the menu costs or the distribution of idiosyncratic shocks, the unconditional cross-sectional price change distribution does not identify the extent of money non-neutrality."
+Our analysis also reinforces Cabellero and Engel's (2007) suggestion that steady-state stickiness and dynamic persistence are not as closely related in state-dependent models as in time-dependent models.
+As well, we confirm the analysis in Karadi and Reiff (2018) who indicate that "without direct information on the menu costs or the distribution of idiosyncratic shocks, the unconditional cross-sectional price change distribution does not identify the extent of money nonneutrality."
+Finally, we investigate the interesting theoretical work of Alvarez, Le Bihan, and Lippi (2016) and find that the relationship between nonneutrality and the kurtosis of the steady-state distribution of price changes is not what their theory predicts.
+Thus, the extent of nonneutrality in heterogeneous firm models depends on a host of interconnected features among which is the presence of small price changes.
+Importantly, our model is solved by perturbation methods holding out the hope that in the not-too-distant future state-dependent pricing models can be estimated by Bayesian means and serve as a useful tool for predicting the effects of changes in monetary policy.